heathen1878/go/README.md

 ## Install some prerequisites

-Install the Go VsCode extension
+Install the Go vs code extension and the following required tools...

 ```PowerShell
 # Install the Go Language Server - integrated with vscode.